Aquilacyber/Zero-Day-Arena/README.md

 - 🧠 **Think like an attacker:** What would a real hacker do?
 Try SQL injection payloads, brute force, or code analysis.
 - 💬 **Ask for help:** Stuck?
 Collaborate with friends or search online.
 Learning is the goal!
 - 🎉 **Have fun:** The best hackers are the ones who enjoy the puzzle.
+- 🏁 **Flag Format:** All flags are in the format `flag{...}`.
+Use the progress tracker on the dashboard to input and verify your flags.

 ## 🤝 Contributing